Baby Poop 101: a Comprehensive Guide to Newborn and Infant Poop

 Diarrhea

 In infancy, loose stools can be a sign of an allergy, either to the milk proteins in formula or, if you’re breastfeeding, to something you ate.
 As baby gets older, looser stools may be a sign of teething (baby is swallowing more saliva, leading to runnier poop), but could also be a sign of a stomach bug.
 In that case, keeping your child hydrated with plenty of water or milk is essential.
-If the diarrhea is accompanied by a fever of 100.4 or higher, or baby is younger than 3 months old, it’s a good idea to call your pediatrician, Kapoor says.
+If the diarrhea is accompanied by a fever of 100.4 degrees Fahrenheit or higher, or baby is younger than 3 months old, it’s a good idea to call your pediatrician, Kapoor says.

 Blood in baby stool